evolutics/kerek/README.md

 ```
 Copies images from default to specified Docker host

-By default, only images absent on the destination host are transferred.
-An image
+By default, only images not present on the destination host are transferred.
+An
-is considered present if the name matches one of these forms:
+image is considered present if the provided name matches one of these forms:

 - `<namespace>:<tag>`
 - `<namespace>@<digest>`